Alina-Pishak/to-do-list-app/README.md

 # Tasks Management App

 This is a task management web application built using Next.js, Redux, and TypeScript.
-It allows users to manage tasks, filter them by status, and add new tasks via a modal form.
+It allows users to manage tasks, filter them by status, and add new tasks.

 ## Getting Started